 - Vinyl Decal

-To establish the correct angle for each size of trees you will need to line up the traced line on the right side of the tree starting at the top point.
-Then push the miter fence to meet the bottom of the block of wood and secure the fence at the angle.
+To establish the correct angle for each tree size, you will need to line up the traced line on the right side of the tree, starting at the top point.
+Then push the miter fence to meet the bottom of the woodblock and secure the wall at the angle.